pandio-com/code-samples/functions/python/README.md

 The Class Name of the function.
 For Python functions with no classes, enter the file name without extension.

-### Paralelism

-Number of function instances to spin up.

 ### Processing Guarantees

 A [messaging semantics](https://pulsar.apache.org/docs/en/functions-overview/#processing-guarantees) that can be applied to a function.